inovex/AutoTiM/README.md

 `dataset_identifier` (str): Name of the dataset within your project

 ##### Optional parameters
-`column_id`: Name of the id column, which assigns each row to a timeseries (default column name: id)<br>
+`column_id`: Name of the id column, which assigns each row to a time series (default column name: id)<br>
 `column_label`: Name of the column containing the classification labels (default: label)<br>
 `column_sort`: Name of the column that contains values which allow to sort the time series, e.g. time stamps (default: time)<br>
 `column_value`: Name of the column that contains the actual values of the time series, e.g. sensor data (default: None)<br>
-`column_kind`: Name of the column that indicates the names of the different timeseries types, e.g. different sensors (default: None)<br>
+`column_kind`: Name of the column that indicates the names of the different time series types, e.g. different sensors (default: None)<br>
 `train_size`: Proportion of the dataset to include in the train data when performing the train-test-split (default: 0.6)<br>
 `recall_average`: Metric to be used to calculate the recall and precision score (default: micro; possible metrics are: micro, macro, samples, weighted, binary or None)<br>
 `metric`: Metric to be used for the model selection (default: accuracy; possible metrics are: accuracy, balanced_accuracy, recall_score, precision_score) <br>
 `max_features`: Maximum number of features used for training (default: 1000)<br>
 `features_decrement`: Decrement step of features when a recursion error occurs. <br> If smaller then `1` this will be percentage based otherwise it will be an absolute value (default: 0.9) <br>
 `max_attempts`: Maximum number of attempts for training when failing due to a recursion error. (default: 5)<br>
-`train_time`: Time in minutes used for training the model.
-If not specified it uses the dynamic training time. (default: dynamic)<br>
+`train_time`: Time in minutes used for training the model (time for feature engineering is excluded).
+If not specified it uses the dynamic training time (between 2 and 30 Minutes). (default: dynamic)<br>
-`evaluation_identifier`: Name of the dataset within your project, only used for evaluation.
-If specified, `dataset_identifier` only used for training.
+`evaluation_identifier`: Name of the dataset within your project, only used for evaluation (test dataset).
+If specified, data from `dataset_identifier` is only used for training, instead of being used for train and test.

 ##### Example use